 - (d) In determining the timing, size, and location of an annexation area, the outcomes identified through a Joint Growth Study will be considered. - (e) A Joint Growth Study will serve to inform the annexation negotiation process, consistent with the Municipal Government Board Annexation Principles, regarding the following: - Justifiable and mutually agreeable current and future growth rates.
 Growth rates are defined at the rate at which land is consumed for residential, commercial, and industrial purposes normally expressed in acres per year over a 30-year horizon. - ii.
 Availability and cost of servicing.
 The physical and economic feasibility of extending municipal services from the Village to specific areas within the County in a logical, reasonable, and cost effective manner. - iii.
 Adequacy of transportation systems to accommodate new development.
 The annexation area should be either serviced with road network or be able to be serviced with a logical extension of existing road networks. - iv.
 Annexations should follow legal boundaries or natural features where possible to avoid creating a fragmented pattern of Landownership. - v.
-Annexations should as much as possible have the support of the Landowners involved. - vi.
-Annexations should be consistent with the policies of this IDP, the respective Municipal Development Plans, and any area structure plan or other study.
+Annexations should as much as possible have the support of the landowners involved. - vi.
+Annexations should be consistent with the policies of this IDP, the respective MDPs, and any ASPs or other study.
 Planning for annexations should consider a 30-year horizon for land needs. - vii.
 Annexations should be a logical extension of the Village fabric and may include developed areas. - viii.
 Annexations should not dramatically alter the taxes collected from agricultural lands in the annexation area simply because of annexation.
 The Village and the County may look at harmonizing their agricultural mill rates. - ix.
-Any other matter that both Councils consider necessary.
+Any other matter that both Councils consider necessary. - (f) The Village and County may establish agreements separate from, or supplemental to, this IDP; the terms of which being for the purpose of either delaying, avoiding, or fixing a time-frame for annexation.